 - Bill was passed by the House on May 31, 2016 and sent to the Senate.

 - First read in Senate on June 1, 2016 and referred to Committee on Rules for assignment.

 - Referred to Committee on Public Safety on June 9, 2016.

-- Bill currently in the Senate Committee on Appropriations.
+- There was a hearing in the Senate Committee on Appropriations on August 9, 2016.

 - Media Coalition submitted legal memos on April 14, 2016 and on April 29, 2016 explaining the constitutional issues with the bill.